toaderflorin/blog/content/blog/2022-02-26-js-closures/index.md

 1. A global execution context.
 2. A function execution context.

-*<b>Remember:</b> scope refers to the visibility of the variables, and context refers to the object within which a function is executed.*
+*<b>Remember:</b> scope refers to the visibility of the variables, and context refers to where the code is executed.*

 ### Closures
 Let's look at a more complicated example: